vulkano-rs/vulkano-www/content/guide-mandelbrot.md

 layout(local_size_x = 8, local_size_y = 8, local_size_z = 1) in;
 ```

-Each invocation of the shader will write a value to a pixel of the image.
-As you can see, this
+For better parallelisation, we decided that each invocation of the shader would write a value to a
-time we use a local size of 8x8, which is two-dimensional.
-The value of `gl_GlobalInvocationID`
+pixel of the image.
+As you can see, this time we use a local size of 8x8, which is two-dimensional.
-will correspond to the coordinates of the pixel that we will write between 0 and 1024.
+We will use the value of `gl_GlobalInvocationID` to decide which pixel we will write.

 ```glsl
 layout(set = 0, binding = 0, rgba8) uniform writeonly image2D img;
 ```

-This declares the presence of an image that we are going to use, at the slot 0 of the descriptor
+This line declares the presence of an image that we are going to use, at the slot 0 of the
-set 0.
+descriptor set 0.
 As you can see we have to specify its format.
-Trying to use an image whose format doesn't
+Trying to use an image whose format
-match what is expected will result in an error.
+doesn't match what is expected will result in an error.

 ```glsl
 vec2 norm_coordinates = (gl_GlobalInvocationID.xy + vec2(0.5)) / vec2(imageSize(img));